This article gives you some handy information about approaching how to document technologies.

 - The latest modern web browsers: These should be experimental/alpha builds such as Firefox Nightly, Chrome Canary, or Safari Technology Preview that are more likely to support the features you are documenting.
 This is especially pertinent if you are documenting a feature that is "upcoming".

 - Demos/blog posts/other info: Find as much info as you can.
 If you are updating a technology because it has changed, ensure that the resources you are using to learn are not out of date.
 This is why the first two points above are important.

 It can also be wise to try and find someone to help answer questions.
 This can be the specification authors or the engineers who implement browser features.

 This can feel a little alien to start, but the more you do it the more you get used to it.
 Here are some good links to help you get started:

 - How to read W3C specs by J. David Eisenberg on A List Apart

-In addition, we have a guide on Information contained in a WebIDL file, which can really help when reading Web API specs.
+In addition, we have the Information contained in a WebIDL file guide, which can really help when reading Web API specs.

 You will return to writing code examples or building demos many times through the course of documenting a technology, but it is very useful to start by spending time familiarizing yourself with how the technology works.
 This is a really valuable exercise because it gives you a good understanding of what the use cases are (why a developer would use this technology) and help with creating some code examples at the same time.